 User experience (UX) designers are a critical part of modern application development.
 But too often, UX designers create a mockup, hand it off to developers and move on to the next project.
 At Very, our UX designers are also front-end engineers, bridging the divide between design and development.

 Our full-stack engineers work in teams of two using a process called pair programming.
 This approach leads to better quality, fewer defects and greater levels of overall efficiency over the lifecycle of the project.
 It also gives every project an added level of redundancy.

 With the increased popularity of artificial intelligence, big data, and machine learning, we've found that many clients need dedicated data science engineers to be responsible for data strategy.
 This role can be responsible for crafting data acquisition strategies, defining internal workflows and applying state-of-the-art technologies and techniques to your project.

 We get a lot of questions about the way we work.
-The most common one is, "Do you outsource work overseas?"
-The answer is an emphatic, "no." We are a 100% US-based company with a team of full-time employees located all over the United States and Latin America.
+The most common one is, "Do you have full-time employees or do you rely on contractors?"
+We are a US-based company with a team of full-time employees located all over the United States and Latin America.
 We believe in the team and culture we've built, and having full-time resources is crucial.
 In some circumstances, we will encounter aspects of projects that are better suited for a specialist or another agency.
 If this happens, we'll be the first to call it out, and we will work with you to make sure the project is properly resourced.